 What is a fun Halloween craft that will keep my kids busy, but take minimal effort to prepare?

 With October in full swing, I really wanted to do a fun Halloween craft with my kiddies.
-Last year we did some really fun crafts (check out our Halloween Crafts post with over 25 craft ideas), but I wanted to do something new.
+Last year we did some really fun crafts (check out our Halloween Crafts post with over 25 craft ideas), but I wanted to do some pumpkin decorating.
 Let me start by saying that coming up with craft ideas takes a ton of effort for me.
 I’m just not a naturally crafty person.
 Luckily, I came up with something that was really fun for both of my boys and that was pretty easy for me to set up and monitor.
 They did all of the hard work themselves.

 The idea was to decorate jack-o-lantern faces on blank paper pumpkins.
 I started by drawing and cutting a bunch of pumpkins shapes from orange construction paper.
 I really, really wanted to find a pumpkin outline for this so I wouldn’t have to freehand it (because my drawing is terrible), but I was unsuccessful.
 The good news is, if I can draw it, pretty much anyone on the planet can too. :) Anyway, I then got a few glass bowls and filled them with things that could be used to make jack-o-lantern faces on the pumpkin outline.